alexxsalazar/Nvidia3080_BB_bot/README.md

 Please be responsible when using this.
 Use it only for yourself.
 Don't be a scalper pls.

-**Again please feel free to use the code bot code in your own bots.
+**Again please feel free to use the bot code in your own bots.
 Look through the calls it makes.**

 ## Credits
 **Also I would like to give credit to the BirdBot repository created by Nate Wong and contributors.
 Even though it has an MIT license I feel this is neccesary because I really liked their GUI and the project.
 It is no longer being maintained so please do not bother them with questions.
 I fixed up the actual bot portion.
 I kept their GUI.**